CodeMusic/PenphinMind/whitepapers/1 - PenphinMind - A Modular Cognitive Framework.md

-PenphinMind: A Modular Cognitive Framework
+Whitepaper 1: PenphinMind: A Modular Cognitive Framework

 A Symphony of Thought in the Age of AI